 Cellular and animal research suggests that curcumin can decrease sperm motility and density.
 Curcumin may inhibit enzymes involved in the final step of testosterone synthesis.
 Its effects on fertility in humans are unknown .

 The same study states that because humans can consume up to 8 grams of turmeric per day without apparent side effects, consuming curcumin orally may not increase curcumin levels in the blood enough to inhibit testosterone synthesis.

 In vitro, curcumin increases LRRK2 mRNA and protein.
 LRRK2 is a gene whose expression has been positively associated with Parkinson’s disease.
-This could, in theory, lead to increased risk of Parkinson’s disease.
-However, this study suggests this is only one factor of many, including age and genetic predisposition (R).
+This could, in theory, lead to an increased risk of Parkinson’s disease.
+However, the effects of curcumin of Parkinson’s disease in humans remain unknown .

-Adding piperine (from black pepper) increases the absorption of curcumin into the blood — in fact, researchers have estimated that it may increase the bioavailability of curcumin by as much as 2,000% .
+Adding piperine (from black pepper) likely increases the absorption of curcumin into the blood — in fact, researchers have estimated that it may increase the bioavailability of curcumin by as much as 2,000% .